dje-dev/Ceres/README.md

 * MCTS leaf selection is highly parallelized in an almost lock-free way, with only a single descent and each visited node being visited at most once.

-* MCTS leaf selection via PUCT algorithm is accelerated via SIMD hardware intrinsics (AVX2), which is made feasible by the above-mentioned parallelized descent algorithm.
+* MCTS leaf selection via PUCT algorithm is accelerated via SIMD hardware intrinsics (AVX), which is made feasible by the above-mentioned parallelized descent algorithm.

 * An overlapping execution approach allows efficient concurrent gathering and evaluation of batches.